parvezs27/Tableau_Sales_Dashboards/README.md

 # Insights Analysis

 We can now go ahead and utilise our developed dashboards to derive key insights.
 As analysts, our role extends beyond merely creating dashboards.
-Our primary role is to apply our analytical skills to interpret the key information conveyed by the data and effectively communicating these insights to stakeholders
+Our primary role is to apply our analytical skills to interpret the key information conveyed by the data and effectively communicating these insights to stakeholders.
+It's important to understand what is happening, why it's happening and how is it important in the overall context of the business and business problem/question.

 **Total Sales**

 - In 2023, total sales were $733K, which were 20.4% higher than total sales in 2022.
 - The lowest month of total sales in 2023 was February with $20K in total sales, whilst the highest month of total sales in 2023 was November with $118k in total sales.
 - There are dips and rises in sales throughout 2023, and this is also visible for the years prior to 2020.
 There are several commonalities between the sales trends from 2020 to 2023.
 February was the lowest selling month in 2020, 2021 and 2023, whilst January was the lowest selling month in 2022.
-January and February are the lowest selling months, and this may simply be due to the fact that after Christmas and New Years retail spending slows down as the festive season is over and people tend to leave for holidays including businesses.
+There could be several reasons why we see January and February continuously being the lowest selling months.
+This may simply be due to the fact that after Christmas and New Years retail spending slows down as the festive season is over and people tend to leave for holidays including businesses.
 - Another commonality that can be seen across all years is a steady sales trend till July and August, followed by a spike in sales in September, with sales hitting a peak prior and during the Christmas festive season in the months of November and December.
 An exception here was in 2020, where sales peaked in September.
-The spike in sales in the month of September can be due to several reasons such as back to school shopping with Summer break coming to an end, end of Summer sales and Labor Day (celebrated on the first Monday of September) sales.
+The spike in sales in the month of September can be due to several reasons such as back to school shopping with Summer break coming to an end, end of Summer sales and Labor Day (celebrated on the first Monday of September) sales in the USA.
 September may have been the peak sales month in 2020, as opposed to November or December which are normally the peak sales months, due to Covid and with many states going to re-opening phases around September, which may have led to more consumer spending.
 - Overall, total sales are on an upward trend, with increases from the year before since 2020.
 In 2020 sales were $484K, with sales reaching $733K in 2023, this is a 51.45% increase over 3 years.

 **Total Profit**

 - In 2023, total profit was $93K, which was 14.2% higher than total profit in 2022.
 - The lowest month of profitability in 2023 was April ($1K Profit), whilst the highest month of profitability in 2023 was March ($15K).
 - Like total sales, there are dips and rises in profitability throughout 2023, and this is also visible for the years prior to 2020.
 There are differences between profitability trends from 2020 to 2023.
 In 2020 the lowest and highest months of profitability were July and November respectively, with the lowest month of profitability changing to January in 2021 and finally, the lowest and highest months of profitability changing to August and December respectively in 2022.
 The reason why November-December tend to be the peak months of profitability may simply be due to increased spending around the Christmas festive season.
-The month of March being the highest month of profitability in 2023 is interesting, even higher than the festive season months and warrants further investigation.
+The month of March being the highest month of profitability in 2023 is an interesting observation, as the profitability in March is even higher than the festive season months, this warrants further investigation.
 Was it due to higher profitability products being sold more in that month?
 Why?
 Was it due to the release of a flagship phone in that month or a high in demand product?
 - Overall, total profitability is on an upward trend too like sales, with increases from the year before since 2020.
 In 2020, total profit was $50K, with total profit reaching $93K in 2023, this is a 86% increase over 3 years.

 **Total Quantity**